How to Prepare Your Barn For Winter

 Water access

-One of my least favorite winter tasks as a kid was hauling hot water to melt ice in the water trough, which was quite a way from the house.
+One of my least favorite childhood winter tasks was hauling hot water to melt ice in the water trough quite far from the house.
 I also used an ice pick or hammer to break inches of ice.
-Maybe this is something you still dread every winter, and I feel your pain.
-My saving grace was water heaters.
-These are fairly inexpensive and keep trough water warm enough to avoid freezing.
+My saving grace is water heaters.
+These are relatively inexpensive and keep the water warm enough to avoid freezing.

-This is an obvious benefit to horses, who will never be without fresh water to drink.
-Horses prefer drinking water that’s at a temperature between 45 and 65 degrees Fahrenheit.
-So another benefit to water heaters is that it will encourage horses to stay hydrated, which can be a challenge in the winter.
+Horses prefer drinking water at a temperature between 45 and 65 degrees Fahrenheit.
 Each horse you own drinks about 1 gallon of water per day per 100 pounds of weight.
-So if the average horse weighs about 1,100 pounds, this means that each horse is drinking over ten gallons a day.
+If the average horse weighs about 1,100 pounds, each horse should drink over ten gallons daily.

 horse water trough winter

-Thrush isn’t the only problem that can affect horses who spend time meandering over muddy ground.
-It also presents greater risk for white line disease, another microbial infection.
+Mud also presents a greater risk for white line disease, another microbial infection.
 In addition, if the surfaces your horses are walking on are icy, slick, or even just muddy, their footing will be less sure, and the greater the chances for joint, leg, and hoof injury.

 How can you battle mud on your property?
-Creating water runoffs or scattering a layer of sand or gravel in high traffic areas can substantially reduce both the amount and depth of mud and muck your horse has to contend with.
-Concentrate on high traffic areas: around water troughs, fence lines, run-in sheds, and around hay feeders.
+Creating water runoffs or scattering a layer of sand or gravel in high-traffic areas can substantially reduce the amount and depth of mud and muck your horse has to contend with.
+Concentrate on high-traffic areas around water troughs, fence lines, run-in sheds, and hay feeders.

-If you have more than one pasture area, rotating which ones your horses go out in can also help prevent a lot of standing water and mud build up over the course of the season.
+If you have more than one pasture area, rotating which ones your horses go out in can also help prevent a lot of standing water and mud buildup throughout the season.
 Read more about Managing Mud on Horse Farms.

 horses in mud

-Proper airflow in your barn is essential, especially during the winter.
-While we tend to think our horses should be closed in to optimize warmth and comfort, the fact is horses weren’t made to be kept inside.
+Proper air circulation in your barn is essential, especially during the winter.
+While our horses can be closed in to optimize warmth and comfort, horses need the outdoors.
 They need fresh, circulating air around the clock.
-Keep a door to the stable open even if there is a chill or feet of snow on the ground, and their respiratory systems will thank you.
+Keep the doors and windows open at all times.

-On the other hand, if your horse stays outside during the winter, you should provide them with some kind of sturdy, even if it is temporary, shelter.
-This will give them a safe place of refuge from snow, ice, and wind during winter storms.
-Even if there are trees in your pasture that provide some weather barrier, they may present more danger than safety for your horses if limbs or branches happen to snap and fall under the weight of ice or snow.
+On the other hand, if your horse stays outside during the winter, you should provide them with a sturdy shelter against wind and wet weather.
+Even if trees in your pasture provide some weather barrier, they may present more danger if limbs snap and fall under the weight of ice or snow.

 barn in winter snow